-- 1. Creating and implementing a plan for ongoing training and professional development and the funding thereof for principals in the District's Performance Evaluation Program, including evaluation standards, forms, procedures, and processes and a plan for collecting and using data gathered from evaluation forms.
-The plan will include identification of the actions, if any, available to the District as a result of the evaluation as well as the procedure(s) for implementing each action; - 2.
+- 1. Creating and implementing a plan for ongoing training and professional development and the funding thereof for principals in the District's Performance Evaluation Program, including evaluation standards, forms, procedures, and processes and a plan for collecting and using data gathered from evaluation; - 2.
 Creating a plan for ongoing review of the District's Principal Evaluation Program that includes stakeholder input from teachers, Board members, administrators, parents and guardians, and other interested parties; - 3.
 Creating a procedure for remediation for principals that receive evaluations indicating that remediation would be an appropriate course of action; - 4.
-Creating an individualizing evaluation rating system plan for how principal evaluations will be used to identify proficiency and record growth over time with a minimum of three (3) rankings used to differentiate performance of principals including: unsatisfactory being equal to a rating of 1; basic being equal to a rating of 2; and proficient being equal to a rating of 3; - 5.
-Completing Principal Evaluation Forms annually and ensuring proper safeguards and filing of completed forms; and - 6.
-Completing training on the District's Performance Evaluation Program.
+Creating an individualized evaluation rating system plan for how principal evaluations will be used to identify proficiency and record growth over time with a minimum of four (4) rankings used to differentiate performance of principals including: unsatisfactory being equal to a rating of 1; basic being equal to a rating of 2; proficient being equal to a rating of 3; and distinguished being equal to a rating of 4. - 5.
+Completing Principal Evaluation Forms annually and ensuring proper safeguards and filing of completed forms; and